NCATSTranslator/ui-fe/README.md

 - What gene is upregulated by _____ (_chemical_)
 - What gene is downregulated by _____ (_chemical_)

+Or search for connections between two concepts using a Pathfinder Query.

-Results can be filtered and sorted according to several different critera, such as filtering by FDA Approval or sorting by evidence count.
+Results can be filtered and sorted according to several different criteria, such as filtering by FDA Approval or sorting by evidence count.
 Each result consists of a graph and a list of paths, which are a discrete series of connected nodes and edges leading from the result item (e.g. a drug) to the object of the query (e.g. a disease).
 Selecting a node in the graph view highlights in the path view all paths that pass through any selected node(s), while deemphasizing the rest.

 ## Feature Roadmap

+- [ ] Project-based Workflow
+- [ ] Power Bar
 - [ ] Additional Query Types
 - [ ] Additional Facets
+- [ ] Graph View Improvements
-- [ ] Typescript Conversion
+- [x] Typescript Conversion
 - [x] Knowledge Type (Inferred vs Asserted) Edges Display Overhaul
 - [x] Facet Exclusion
 - [x] Evidence Modal Redesign